splinedrive/kianRiscV/linux_socs/kianv_harris_mcycle_edition/README.md

 However, I couldn't benefit from it because I didn't understand it.
 The understanding came with the emulator.

+Furthermore, I would like to express my sincere gratitude to my chat friend darkriscv for his patience and the evening chats we've had.

+check his repo out: https://github.com/darklife/darkriscv

 Resources I have used:

 - https://github.com/smunaut/iCE40linux